Vermadeepakd1/waste-segregation/README.md

 └─ yolo11n.pt           # Example custom weights (if present)
 ```

-## Notes & troubleshooting
+## Troubleshooting & notes 🛠️

-- If Streamlit fails to start, ensure your virtual environment is activated and `streamlit` is installed.
+- ⚠️ Streamlit fails to start?
+Ensure the virtual environment is active and `streamlit` is installed.
-- If GPU training is required, ensure CUDA drivers + `torch` with CUDA are installed and visible to Python.
+- 🧯 GPU training needed?
+Install CUDA drivers and a CUDA-enabled `torch` build.
-- If you get label-format errors during training, check `train/labels/*.txt` for correct `class x y w h` normalized values.
+- 🔍 Label format errors?
+Check `train/labels/*.txt` for normalized `class x y w h` values.

-## Contributing
+## Contributing 🤝

-Contributions welcome.
-Opening issues with reproducible details or a small PR with tests/documentation is ideal.
+Contributions are welcome!
+Open an issue or submit a PR with a clear description and small, testable changes.

-Suggested small tasks:
+Ideas for improvements
 - Add example inference notebooks
-- Add a Dockerfile for reproducible runs
+- Provide a Dockerfile for reproducible runs
-- Add CI checks for linting or simple smoke tests
+- Add a lightweight CI workflow for linting and a smoke test

-## License
+## License �

 This repository is released under the MIT License.
 See `LICENSE` if present.

-## Acknowledgements
+## Acknowledgements 🙏

 - Roboflow (dataset exports)
 - Ultralytics (YOLOv8)